microsoft/CCF/sphinx/source/users/client.rst

 Signing
 -------

 In some situations CCF requires signed requests, for example for member votes.
 The signing scheme is compatible with the `IETF HTTP Signatures draft RFC <https://tools.ietf.org/html/draft-cavage-http-signatures-12>`_.
-We provide a wrapper script (``scurl.sh``) around curl to submit signed requests from the command line:
+We provide a wrapper script (``scurl.sh``) around curl to submit signed requests from the command line.

-..
-TODO:: Add signed HTTP example

 These commands can also be signed and transmitted by external libraries.
-For example, the CCF test infrastructure uses `an auth plugin <https://pypi.org/project/requests-http-signature/>`_ for Python `Requests <https://requests.readthedocs.io/en/master/>`_.
+For example, the CCF test infrastructure uses `an auth plugin <https://pypi.org/project/requests-http-signature/>`_ for `Python Requests <https://requests.readthedocs.io/en/master/>`_.

 Python Client
 -------------